WSG23/yosai_intel_dashboard_fresh/README.md

 Internationalization is built in with Flask-Babel.
 Click the language dropdown in the navigation bar to switch between English and Japanese.
 No additional environment variables are required.
 If you encounter an error like `"Babel" object has no attribute "localeselector"` when starting the app, ensure that the `Flask-Babel` package is installed and up to date (version 4 or later).
 The application now falls back to the new `locale_selector_func` API when needed.
+The compiled `.mo` files in `translations/` must exist at runtime.
+After editing any `.po` files run `pybabel compile -d translations` and commit the generated files.

 ![Language Toggle Demo](docs/i18n_demo.gif)